How much does hiring a ghostwriter cost?

 The process is not a mechanical one in which you can expect so many words for so many dollars.
 Your ghostwriter will be thinking of your memoir in the shower and while doing the dishes and perhaps when out to dinner.
 Being a creative person, your ghost is not likely to shut off inspiration and insight.
 S/he might, in the most unexpected moment, realize, “Oh, this character trait seems to have led to that result and perhaps it was not that other reason my client was alluding to that was the cause.
 I need to talk to my client about this.”

-Your ghosts willingness to dwell with your memoir beyond the writing time improve your memoir, and it is not likely that your ghost will charge you for the moment of insight in the shower.
+Your ghost’s willingness to dwell with your memoir beyond the writing time will improve your memoir, and it is not likely that your ghost will charge you for the moment of insight in the shower.

 2. Fees can be as low as $30 per hour and as high as $100 plus.

 You can generally expect to get what you pay for when hiring a ghostwriter but not always.
 The high-per-hour-fee writer may live in a large city where rents and professional fees are elevated, while a lower-cost writer may live in a small town or in the country where expenses are less.
-You will have to check what factors affect the writer’s need to charge a particular fee the same way you ought to evaluate what quality you are receiving.
+These two writers have different income needs.
+You will have to check what factors affect the writer’s charging a particular fee the same way you ought to evaluate what quality you are receiving.

 Within that spread, the writers are probably all good, but they will have a variety of styles, both working and writing.
 It is probably in the realm of style—both writing style and interaction style—that you ought to base your decision as you are hiring a ghostwriter.